Tim Kearney (American football)

 Timothy Edward Kearney (born October 5, 1950) is an American former professional football player who was a linebacker in the National Football League (NFL) for the Cincinnati Bengals, Kansas City Chiefs, Tampa Bay Buccaneers and St. Louis Cardinals.
 He played college football for the Northern Michigan Wildcats.

-Early years
+Early life

 Kearney attended Kingsford High School.
 He accepted a scholarship from Northern Michigan University.
 He was a three-year starter at linebacker.
 As a senior, he received Little All-American honors in 1971.

 In 1982, he was inducted into the Northern Michigan University Sports Hall of Fame.

 Professional career

 Dallas Cowboys

 Kearney was selected in the fourth round (83rd overall) of the 1972 NFL draft by the Dallas Cowboys, who were the defending Super Bowl champions.
 He faced a difficult challenge in making the team, after the Cowboys drafted a total of 5 linebackers and had one of the best linebacking corps in NFL history already in place.
 He was waived on September 7, 1972.